 MAT 111 College Algebra (3 hrs.)
 The study of linear, quadratic, exponential and logarithmic equations, inequalities, functions and graphs and their applications.
 Prerequisites: ACT math score between 19 and 23 or SAT math score between 410 and 530 and at least 2 years of high school algebra with at least C's.
+Not meeting prerequisite requires the student to successfully complete MAT 090 with a grade of C or better.
 Offered every semester, one or more sections depending on demand.